 Web hosting is basically connecting your domain name to the internet.
 You are effectively renting space on the world wide web and allowing people to have access to your blog.

-If you haven’t opted for a contained domain name and hosting package then there are a lot of web-hosting sites to choose from.
-The top three are DreamHost, HostGator and BlueHost etc. Among them, BlueHost is particularly recommended for WordPress sites and regularly do lower monthly prices.
-You can pay as little as $4 a month for web hosting.
+Among them, BlueHost is particularly recommended for WordPress sites and regularly do lower monthly prices.
+You can pay as little as $3.95 a month for web hosting.
 All these have excellent customer service as well.
 So if you need a bit of extra support then they’ll be on hand to help you out.

 If you want to check reviews about best web hosting providers then check these web hosting reviews.